Classical-quantum gravity as quantum gravity in disguise: Introduction

-There is strong evidence that coupling a classical system to a generalized probability theory --- and not just quantum mechanics --- necessarily introduces irreversibility in the resulting linear theory \cite{ggs:23}.
-Recently, Oppenheim and collaborators proposed a completely positive (CP) hybrid scheme \cite{o:23,ossz:23} that satisfies most consistency axioms (summarized in Appendix~\ref{app:ss:consistency.requirements}) without breaking down at some finite time.
+There is strong evidence that coupling a classical system to a generalized probability theory --- and not just quantum mechanics --- necessarily introduces irreversibility in the resulting linear theory \cite{Galley.Giacomini.Selby:Quantum:2023}.
+Recently, Oppenheim and collaborators proposed a completely positive (CP) hybrid scheme \cite{Oppenheim:PhysRevX:2023,Oppenheim.etal:NatCommun:2023} that satisfies most consistency axioms (summarized in Appendix~\ref{app:ss:consistency.requirements}) without breaking down at some finite time.
 This approach has been successfully applied to several scenarios requiring the backreaction of quantum fields on a classical background and has also provided potentially observable bounds on gravitationally induced decoherence.
+In this work, we further show that this CP hybrid framework admits a fully quantum realization on an enlarged Hilbert space.
+The relevant completion is not a canonical quantization of the classical phase-space variables; rather, the hybrid theory arises as a reduced/open description obtained from a unitary completion together with an operational restriction to a commutative sector.

-The CP evolution of the combined system ensures compliance with the technical axioms I--IV, VI, and VII (see Appendix~\ref{app:ss:consistency.requirements}).
-However, a CP description comes at a cost: it prevents full compliance with conservation laws, which are at the heart of axiom V. Indeed, it reduces the dimensionality of the manifold of steady states, violates certain conservation laws, and predicts dissipation of gravitational waves propagating in a vacuum.
+The CP evolution of the combined system ensures compliance with the technical axioms I--IV, VI, and VII (see Appendix~\ref{app:ss:consistency.requirements}), but it comes at a cost: it prevents full compliance with conservation laws, which are at the heart of axiom V. Indeed, it reduces the dimensionality of the manifold of steady states and can violate conservation laws.
 The mathematical formulation of CP dynamics in infinite-dimensional spaces is highly nontrivial, and incorporating Hamiltonian dynamics of the gravitational field adds further technical challenges.
-In this work, we therefore focus on conceptual issues using a toy model and leave the full dynamics of the coupled matter-gravity system for future research.
+To isolate these conceptual issues, we focus on a toy model and leave the full coupled dynamics for future research.
+In particular, while open Lindbladian and collapse models are known to violate certain conservation laws \cite{Bassi.etal:RevModPhys:2013,Albert.Jiang:PhysRevA:2014}, we demonstrate this phenomenon in a closed CQ model with CP dynamics and relate it to Liouvillian asymptotics.